uoe-agents/IGP2/docs/new_behaviour.md

 During its running, IGP2 refers to the registered macro actions and maneuvers in the `MacroActionFactory` and `CLManeuverFactory` classes to fetch all applicable macro actions.

-After having registered your new actions, IGP2 will start planning with them and they also become available to use in configuration files.
+After having registered your new actions, IGP2 will start planning with them, and they also become available to use in configuration files.

 ### What if my new code doesn't seem to be working?